-The Public Service Award acknowledges the impact that an individual or group can have on the design process.
+The Public Service Award acknowledges the impact that an individual or group can have on the world of Architecture

 Nominated by Milton Gregory Grew, AIA

 Deb Cohen is a West Hartford architecture enthusiast, photographer, and the woman behind The Front Door Project, a 75,000+ strong online community.
 She is a member of the West Hartford Historic District Commission, an Ambassador for the Connecticut Office of Tourism, a new Trustee of Preservation Connecticut, and a Licensed Realtor with Coldwell Banker.
 The Front Door Project (@thefrontdoorproject on Instagram) is not only a collection of stunning homes (mostly in Connecticut but also featuring Deb’s travels throughout New England and the East Coast), it also serves as great source of approachable architectural education for architects and non-architects alike.
 Deb captions her photos with interesting tidbits discussing key aspects of the homes she features – how to determine what features of a home are original, why a specific roofline is associated with a certain architectural style, or which prominent insurance executive commissioned the home for their family in the late 1800s.
 In addition to her classic “front door” residential photos, she regularly features 18th and 19th Century Inns, commercial districts, and museum sites, with insight on the history and context of the architecture and how the building’s functions have evolved over the years.
 Her passion for architecture invites followers from all over the world to our beautiful state through the community she has created.